dieret/piezo-puzzle/readme.md

 cmake --build . --target upload
 ```

 For the last step your programmer must be connected.
 We used the [Pololu USB AVR Programmer v2.1](https://www.pololu.com/product/3172).
 Once USB is connected to the programmer, the green light should be lit permanently (if it's blinking the USB cable doesn't offer a data connection).
 Once power is supplied to the MCU, the two yellow lights should flash.
-For programming, VCC, GND, MOSI, MISO, SCK, RESET must be connected.
+For programming, `VCC`, `GND`, `MOSI`, `MISO`, `SCK`, `RESET` must be connected.

 If you get